Module resonitepy.client

 for user in response:

-users.append(to_class(ResoniteUser, user, DACITE_CONFIG))
+users.append(to_class(ResoniteUser, self.to_resonite_user(user), DACITE_CONFIG))

 return users